doublemacro/group-ex-js-may-03/readme.md

 Create a function that will take postsArr as a parameter, use a for loop to go through all the elements in the array, and create a "p" tag for each element in the postsArr using document.createElement("p").

+Use postContainer.innerHTML = ""; to clear the container div.

 Use p.innerHTML = postsArr[i]; to set the text of the p tag to the text in the current postsArr[i] element.

 And then, use .appendChild on the postContainer variable, to add this newly created p tag to the div;